lachlangrose/GeoTrace/README.md

 ## Trace tab

 The trace tab is used for computer-assisted digitization.
 Before starting, select:
-	* An output layer (polyline .shp file) to write digitized traces to
+	- An output layer (polyline .shp file) to write digitized traces to
-	* A point layer to store the control points in [optional]
+	- mA point layer to store the control points in (optional)
-	* A cost layer.
+	- A cost layer.
 This must be a one-channel raster, in which traces will *follow* low values.
 (Though the *Invert Cost* check will make the trace follow high values).
 The 'Cost Calculator* tab can be used to assist creation of the single-channel cost raster.
-	* A DEM layer, used to estimate 3D orientations from the traces [opional]
+	- A DEM layer, used to estimate 3D orientations from the traces (optional)

 Once the relevent information has been set, start interpreting by clicking the `Start Digitizing` button.
-Left-click now adds control points to your trace and Right-Click completes a trace.
+Left-click adds control points to your trace and Right-Click completes a trace.
 Hit *Backspace* to undo.

 ## Advanced Trace

 The Advanced trace tab is used to generate traces from predefined control points.
 This uses a *Cost layer* and writes to an *Output layer*, as above, but rather than requiring manually